 PRE-MEDICAL AND PRE-DENTAL.
-Students preparing for medical or dental school will plan a program of studies in cooperation with the Dean of the College, the advisor of their major program, and the Pre-medical advisor, Assistant Professor Hayden N. Pritchard, Department of Biology.
+Students preparing for medical or dental school will plan a program of studies in cooperation with the Dean or the Assistant Dean of the College, the advisor of their major program, and the pre-medical advisor.
 A Pre-Medical Advisory Committee assists in helping students prepare applications for medical or dental school.

 PRE-LEGAL.
 Students interested in preparing for law school will work out a program of studies in cooperation with their major advisor.
-Information on requirements for entry into law school is available in the College Office and from Professor Rocco J. Tresolini, Chairman, Department of Government.
+Information on requirements for entry into law school is available from Dean Ellis in the College Office or from Mr. Whitcomb in the Department of Government.

 PRE-THEOLOGICAL.
-Students will select an appropriate major field and work out a program in connection with their major and spiritual advisors.
+Students will select an appropriate major field and work out a program in connection with the major and spiritual advisors.